christophhart/hise_documentation/introduction/tour/phase-wizard.md

 ![gonio](images/custom/gonio3.png)

-Let us create a new instrument with the name **Phase Wizard** to explore these interpolations.
+Let us create a new instrument with the name **PhaseWizard** to explore these interpolations.

 ![phasewizard_preset](images/custom/phasewizard_preset.png)